Skip to content

 Bathroom Faucet Handle Style

-The handle style of the bathroom faucet should coordinate with the design of the spout and any other fixtures such as tub or shower faucets.
+The handle style of the bathroom faucet should coordinate with the design of the spout and any other fixtures such as tub or shower system.
 Strive for style consistency between each fixture.
 Complementing the faucet's style is best done with matching hardware in the room's drawers and cabinets.

 1) Lever handles